I love Duolingo. But I really dislike the heart system.

 The downside, however, is that it lacks the convenience of the mobile app.
 When you’re out and about, it’s much easier to whip out your phone than it is your laptop or your desktop PC!

-If all else fails—you’re fed up with the heart system and the workarounds, but you’re determined to stick with Duolingo—then I would seriously begin to consider subscribing to Duolingo Plus, as this gives you the option to get rid of hearts completely.
+If all else fails—you’re fed up with the heart system and the workarounds, but you’re determined to stick with Duolingo—then I would seriously begin to consider subscribing to Super Duolingo, as this gives you the option to get rid of hearts completely.

-I managed without Plus for a good three years, and regularly vowed I’d never subscribe to it.
+I managed with just the free version for a few years and regularly vowed I’d never upgrade.

 But it got to a point where I was so sick of the heart system and having to watch ads that I decided to take the plunge.
 I‘d been using Duolingo every day for over 1,000 days at that point, so I knew the investment wouldn’t go to waste.

-That said, I’m aware that, for the vast majority, Plus will be a no-go.
+That said, I’m aware that Super will be a no-go for many.
 And that’s absolutely fine.

-But if, like me, you’re Duolingo-obsessed and hate the limitations of the heart system, then a Plus subscription might be the way to go.
+But if, like me, you’re Duolingo-obsessed and hate the limitations of the heart system, then a Super subscription might be the way to go.

-If you need help deciding, then be sure to check out my Duolingo Plus review!
+If you need help deciding, then be sure to check out my Super Duolingo review!

 Thanks for this Matt!
 I too have been using Duolingo for some years and have just completed my 1000 day streak.